Environment sensor

 Combo modules

 The popular AliExpress “AHT20+BMP280” module has two chips on one board (AHT20 at 0x38, BMP280 at 0x76).
 ESPGeiger detects both, composes temperature and humidity from the AHT20 (higher precision), and pressure from the BMP280.
-The chip name in /info will show AHTxx+BMP280.
+The boot log reports Env: AHTxx+BMP280 detected (serial console, or the Console panel on the /status page).
 The BMP280’s own temperature reading is used internally for pressure compensation but not exposed.

 Output channels